-JPMorgan Asset Management International Limited ('JPMAMIL', 'Group') is an intermediate holding company within the chain of companies that are all subsidiaries of JPMorgan Chase & Co (the 'Firm').
+JPMorgan Asset Management International Limited ("JPMAMIL", "Group") is an intermediate holding company within the chain of companies that are all subsidiaries of JPMorgan Chase & Co (the "Firm").
 The Pillar III disclosures in this document relate to JPMAMIL and its subsidiaries on a consolidated level excluding the insurance company, JPMorgan Life Limited.

 JPMAMIL's activities are mainly in the European region, although there is a 49% participation in the China International Fund Management Co.
-Limited (CIFMCO) joint venture with Shanghai International Trust Co.
+Limited ("CIFMCO") joint venture with Shanghai International Trust Co.
 Limited.

 J.P.
 Morgan Asset Management is the marketing name for the investment management businesses of JPMorgan Chase & Co. and its affiliates worldwide.
-As at 31 December 2014, JPMAMIL managed approximately GBP 296 billion of assets in equity, fixed income, liquidity, balanced and alternative investments.
-We offer a comprehensive range of investment approaches.
-Our equity strategies cover both broad-based "core" funds and specialist smaller-company and sector funds.
-Our fixed income strategies cover the range of liquidity and short duration to core, high yield and emerging market debt.
-We also have a comprehensive range of alternative investments.
+As at 31 December 2015, JPMAMIL managed approximately GBP 291 billion of assets in equity, fixed income, liquidity, balanced and alternative investments.
+JPMAMIL offers a comprehensive range of investment approaches.
+Equity strategies cover both broad-based "core" funds and specialist smaller-company and sector funds.
+JPMAMIL's fixed income strategies cover the range of liquidity and short duration to core, high yield and emerging market debt.
+JPMAMIL also has a comprehensive range of alternative investments.
 J.P.
-Morgan Asset Management is the chosen partner of pension funds, charities, foundations, sovereigns and central banks worldwide.
-We offer our investment expertise on both a pooled and a segregated basis, using the same highly-regarded investment teams in both cases.
-We strive to underpin our investment capabilities with the highest level of client service.
-We are a leader in providing investments to retail end-investors in each of our markets.
+Morgan Asset Management is the chosen partner of pension funds, charities, foundations, insurance companies, sovereigns and central banks worldwide.
+JPMAMIL offers investment expertise on both a pooled and a segregated basis, using the same highly-regarded investment teams in both cases.
+JPMAMIL strives to underpin our investment capabilities with the highest level of client service.
+JPMAMIL is a leader in providing investments to retail end-investors in each of its markets.